euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Deep Learning Attention/Intro.md

 ## Description

-Deep Learning Attention incorporates a modification into sequence to sequence models to allow previously missing information, hidden states from the first up to the previous
+Deep Learning Attention incorporates a modification into sequence to sequence models to allow previously missing information, hidden states from the first up to the second last, to be sent to the decoder.

+> image s2sattention

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5OTQ5NjM0NjksNzQ4NTIwMTk1XX0=
+eyJoaXN0b3J5IjpbLTEwNzU2NDAzMjEsNzQ4NTIwMTk1XX0=
 -->